luketerry/python-package/README.md

 ### Step 2

-Install the conda build tool.
+Install the conda build tool (for building your package) and the client tool (for uploading your package to Anaconda Cloud).

 ```
 conda install conda-build
+conda install anaconda-client
 ```

 ### Step 3